rithwiktom/mpich/doc/mpich/tuning_parameters.md

 **6.3 MPI_T Performance Variables (PVARs) Support**

 Performance variables (PVARs) related to Multi-NIC usage have been added in MPICH and the appropriate instrumentation has been added to keep track of the number of bytes sent and received through each Network Interface Card (NIC).
 Notice that PVARS are currently only available through our debug build.
-The new PVARs to track the amount of bytes sent and received are shown Table V.
+The new PVARs to track the amount of bytes sent and received are shown Table VI.

-**Table V: PVARS to track bytes sent and received**
+**Table VI: PVARS to track bytes sent and received**

 ```
 + ================================ + ================ + ================= + ==== + ======= +